rust-lang/book/second-edition/nostarch/chapter19.md

     fn next(&mut self) -> Option<Self::Item> {
 ```

 This feels similar to generics.
-So why isn’t the `Iterator` trait defined as
+So why not just define the `Iterator` trait
-shown in Listing 19-21?
+with generics as shown in Listing 19-21?

 ```
 pub trait Iterator<T> {